MicrosoftDocs/data-integration/data-integration/vnet/high-availability-load-balancing.md

 ![Image of the VNet data gateway form, with the Subscription, Resource group, Virtual network, Subnet, and Name entries filled in.](media/high-availability-load-balancing/create-virtual-network.png)

 By default, the number of gateways is set to 1.
-This means that only 1 gateway will be created.
+This means that only one gateway will be created.
 You can increase the number of gateways by using the slider.
 The maximum number of gateways per cluster is 3.

 ## How to ensure your gateway is available for query execution